Felony Disenfranchisement: The Basics

 From 5 in 1970, 23 states now restrict more than 5% of their entire adult population.

-Half of the citizens who are disenfranchised post-release, due to a felony conviction, live in Florida.
+One quarter of all U.S. citizens who are disenfranchised post-release, due to a felony conviction, live in Florida.
 That's why Florida is one of our four most important projects.